-Equations 9 and 10 jointly enforce that if a system type (q) is selected from the set of systems that have a TRL level less than 9, then a program manager must be assigned to the system.
-Equations 9 and 10, like Equations 5 and 6, employ the use of a Big-M formulation where the pairs of constraints act as logical conditions.
-Equation 11 sets the condition that only up to one program manager from the four types (t) can be assigned to each system.
-Equation 12 imposes the condition that for each system type (q) that belongs to the set of systems with a TRL of level 5 or below, the program manager assigned to the system needs to have a Great Eight competency score that at least meets the score for the requirements of a critical subset of the Great Eight in columns 1-3 of Table 4; these critical subsets are for the top three highest scores for the loops (1-2).
-Equation 13 limits the total performance error, accumulated due to assigning program managers across different systems, to a maximum value of Emax; this value is varied to generate an efficiency frontier that trades off the overall complex system performance against the uncertainty in overall program manager performance.
-It must be noted that while Equation 13 is a linear equation and is reflective of the relatively simple model used for our concept problem, it does not detract from more complex forms of modeling for program manager performance.
-With a richer collection of data, approaches that account for more explicit interdependencies between program manager interactions, when allocated to systems, can be modeled in quadratic forms (Davendralingam et al., 2012) that can be efficiently included in the current modeling framework, even under conditions of data uncertainty.
-Furthermore, there are a range of robust optimization techniques that can be applied to address data uncertainty as well (Davendralingam et al., 2012).
+Equations (9) and (10) jointly enforce that if a system type (q) is selected from the set of systems that have a TRL level less than 9, then a program manager must be assigned to the system.
+Equations (9-10), like equations (5-6), employ the use of a Big-M formulation where the pairs of constraints act as logical conditions.
+Equation (11) set the condition that only up to one program manager from the 4 types (t) can be assigned to each system.
+Equation (12) imposes the condition that for each system type (q) that belongs to the set of systems with a TRL of level 5 or below, the program manager assigned to the system needs to have a Great Eight competency score that at least meets the score for the requirements of a critical subset of the Great Eight in columns 1-3 of Table 4; these critical subsets are for the top 3 highest scores for the loops (1-2).
+Equation (13) limits the total performance error, accumulated due to assigning program managers across different systems, to a maximum value of E{max} ; this value is varied to generate an efficiency frontier that trades off the overall complex system performance against the uncertainty in overall program manager performance.
+It must be noted that while equation (13) is a linear equation and is reflective of the relatively simple model used for our concept problem, it does not detract from more complex forms of modeling for program manager performance.
+With a richer collection of data, approaches that account for more explicit interdependencies between program manager interactions, when allocated to systems, can be modeled in quadratic forms (Davendralingam 2012) that can be efficiently included in the current modeling framework, even under conditions of data uncertainty.
+Furthermore, there are a range of robust optimization techniques that can be applied to address data uncertainty as well (Davendralingam 2012).